Amy Eleanor Wingreen Papers, 1898-1900

 Chicago nurse and expert in yellow fever care, who served in Cuba during the Spanish-American War.

-Little is known about Amy Eleanor Wingreen, except that she was a Chicago nurse trained at Cook County Hospital who was described as an expert in yellow fever cases.
-One of a group of nurses who left Chicago for Cuba during the Spanish-American War in July, 1898, she wrote about herself: "We are the first body of women to go out in the time of war under the Government of the United States.
+Amy Eleanor Wingreen was born in 1861 or 1870 to Swedish immigrant parents.
+She trained as a nurse at Cook County Hospital and was described as an expert in yellow fever cases.
+Under the auspices of the National Emergency Association of Women Physicians, Surgeons and Nurses, she was sent to Cuba to nurse soldiers of the Spanish-American War in July 1898.
+She wrote, "We are the first body of women to go out in the time of war under the Government of the United States.
 What we go to face we do not know."
 Nursing in a camp hospital in Siboney, Cuba, for little over a month, Wingreen too contracted fever, but continued with her work until leaving in late August.

 Includes letters, often reading like a diary, which Amy Wingreen sent to her sister, mother and nephew as she traveled from Chicago to Cuba and back again to New York and Washington in the summer of 1898, plus a small group of letters to her from relatives and friends of some of the soldiers she nursed.
 Also miscellaneous material relating to her medical service from April, 1898, to December, 1899; two narratives of her experiences, one by her and one by her (later) executor Esther Turkington; a scrapbook of clippings and official notes; and a group of photographs of the army hospital in Siboney, Cuba and some of the soldiers she nursed.
 Note: the Esther Turkington narrative is published in For Our Beloved Country, edited by Speer Morgan and Greg Michalson, The Atlantic Monthly Press, 1994.